motogoatUK/simon-project-1/README.md

 ### Typography
 The fonts chosen for this project are Sriracha as the display font, chosen for it's active look, paired with Roboto as an easy to read sans-serif font.

+## Issues Encountered
+The suggested colour palette was tested for contrast using the contrast checker at [https://webaim.org/](https://webaim.org/resources/contrastchecker/) but failed accessibility checks.
+I manually adjusted the luminosity of the previously generated colours to attain the correct contrast levels and pass the WCAG AAA checks.

 ## Credits